-The Warwick Classics Network was set up in 2018 by Professor Michael Scott to promote and support the development of classics teaching in state schools in Coventry, Warwickshire and beyond.
+The Warwick Classics Network was set up in 2018 by Professor Michael Scott and is led by lecturer Dr Paul Grigsby to promote and support the development of classics teaching in state schools in Coventry, Warwickshire and beyond.
 It aims to make the study of classics accessible for everyone, irrespective of economic or social background.
+Since establishment, it has supported the introduction of classics in 22 schools across Warwickshire, reaching over 2,000 pupils and training 50 teachers.

 - We support teachers currently offering classics with resources, advice, and a platform to share ideas and new approaches to teaching.